lidofinance/docs/docs/multisigs/emergency-brakes.md

 **Address:** arb1: [`0xfDCf209A213a0b3C403d543F87E74FCbcA11de34`](https://app.safe.global/settings/setup?safe=arb1:0xfDCf209A213a0b3C403d543F87E74FCbcA11de34)

-**Purpose of the multisig:** to disable deposits or withdrawals or both deposits and withdrawals for wstETH token bridge on Arbitrum side in case of an emergency.
+**Purpose of the multisig:** The multisig is used to disable deposits or withdrawals or both deposits and withdrawals for wstETH token bridge on Arbitrum side in case of an emergency.

 **Quorum:** 3/5